yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

 1. Upload the custom CA root certificate as the root certificate.

    If you do not have the root certificate but instead have an intermediate certificate, you need to create a bundle by executing the `cat intermediate-ca.crt root-ca.crt > bundle.crt` command, and then using this bundle as the root certificate.
+You might also want to [verify the certificate chain](#verify-certificate-chain).

 1. Enter the file paths for each of the certificates on the nodes.
 These are the paths from the previous step.

 1. In the **Certificate Name** field, enter a meaningful name for your certificate.

 1. Use the **Expiration Date** field to specify the expiration date of the certificate.
-To find this information, execute the `openssl x509 -in <root crt file path> -text -noout` command and note the **Validity Not After** date.
+To find this information, execute the `openssl x509 -in <root_crt_file_path> -text -noout` command and note the **Validity Not After** date.

 1. Click **Add** to make the certificate available.